rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ### this

-In a script, the keyword 'this' always refers to the entity currently being generated.
+In a script, the keyword `this` always refers to the entity currently being generated.
 You can use this to construct attributes which have dependencies to each other:

 ```xml